skipperkongen/cctv-suspicious-behaviour/README.md

 Detect mood in video.
 This is a reconstruction of cool CCTV example that I saw at a Spark + AI [talk](https://databricks.com/session/analyzing-performance-bottlenecks-in-data-science-the-case-for-distributed-models-using-apache-spark) by Thunder Shiviah.
 You can also have a look at my [minutes](navigating-ml-jungle.md) of the talk.

+The example is in the notebook [proto-vgg16-nn.ipynb](proto-vgg16-nn.ipynb) (most stable).
+There is also a version that uses LSTM to classify sequences of video frames.
+I actually created that one first, but found that it was overkill for the example.

 ## Outline

 Training: